(1) AT Mutation Testing

 - 2 or more individuals with breast cancer over 2 generations

-(4) Individuals with primary or metastatic cancer, to aid in insight into the efficacy of subsequent specific therapy.
+(D) Individuals with primary or metastatic cancer of any type, to aid in insight into the efficacy of subsequent specific therapy.

 (NOTE: The Laboratory Director and/or Laboratory Supervisor will consult with the referring clinician and/or review all requisitions to confirm testing is being performed appropriately.
 In certain circumstances [i.e. small family size, families with a significantly biased number of male members] testing may be permitted as an exception to the criteria above.
 These criteria may be updated as additional data are obtained which better define the test populations which would benefit from KRAS-variant testing).